-An associate's degree program in radiologic technology trains students to work with patients, produce X-ray images and limit exposure to radiation.
-Training to be a radiologic technologist typically involves study of human anatomy, patient care and radiography.
+An associate's degree program in radiologic technology trains high school graduates to work with patients, produce X-ray images and limit exposure to radiation.
+Training to be a radiologic technologist typically involves the study of human anatomy, patient care and radiography.
 Students also complete hands-on clinical training.
 Some specific programs that aspiring radiologic technologists may want to pursue are an Associate of Applied Science in Radiography, an Associate of Science in Radiography or an associate's degree in radiologic technology.

 Universities and community colleges typically require applicants to have a high school diploma or its equivalent to enter degree programs.
 Some colleges may recommend students to take courses in math, chemistry, physics and biology before beginning a radiology associate's degree program.

-Classes provide knowledge about radiation principles and training in the specifics of using equipment radiation.
+Classes provide knowledge about radiation principles and training in the specifics of radiation equipment usage.
 Students may also learn how to develop their communication skills and learn how to deal with medical emergencies.
 Common course topics may include: